-

 Profile

 Megan E. Carpenter, Ph.D., BCBA-D is a Research Assistant Professor in the College of Education.
-She is also affiliated faculty with the Behavior Alliance of South Carolina, a technical assistance project funded by the SC Department of Education.
-Dr. Carpenter’s scholarship focuses on supporting special educators and general educators to collaborate to design and implement supports, specifically positive behavioral supports, for students with extensive support needs (ESN) to promote access to and participation in general educational settings.
+She also is the principal investigator of the Behavior Alliance of South Carolina, a technical assistance project funded by the SC Department of Education.
+Dr. Carpenter’s scholarship focuses on supporting special educators and general educators to collaborate to design and implement supports, specifically positive behavioral supports, for students with extensive support needs (ESN) to promote access to and participation in general educational classrooms.
 She is also interested in how we can include input from students with extensive support needs into the design and implementation of behavior support plans they receive.

 Courses Taught